Suppose Today Was Your First Month As a Manager

 This story isn’t meant to suggest that the projects your predecessors had going were there simply because they were bored and couldn’t think of what else to do with their time and budget.
 Instead, it’s simply a reminder that you have to be a good steward of the resources you’ve been given.
 And so rather than just accepting everything as it is, you need to make sure that you have bona fide reasons for continuing them.
 It’s easy to keep on doing what you’ve always done without every calling it into question.

-This is another place where you can seek input from those who’s with whom you’re developing relationships to determine if the projects are necessary, if changes should be made that weren’t considered before, or if there are efficiencies that could be taken advantage of.
+This is another place where you can seek input from those who you’re developing relationships with to determine if the projects are necessary, if changes should be made that weren’t considered before, or if there are efficiencies that could be taken advantage of.
 You shouldn’t just assume that your predecessor had all the answers, and that things should be allowed to continue to tick over.

 You’re now responsible for those projects and must make decisions accordingly.